iml130/sola/applications/docs/getting_started.md

 #  Applications

-TODO: Various Applicaitons can be used, why do we use this
+TODO: Various applications can be used, why do we use this